Francisco Campos (jurist): Federal deputy (1921–1926)

 Campos resigned his position as state deputy after being elected federal deputy for Minas Gerais, taking office in April 1921.
 As federal deputy, Campos became a staunch critic of liberalism and liberal institutions.
 In 1921 he declared that "The era of liberty as a natural right, superior to and preceding the organic formation of society, is over.
 Both right and liberty are merely forms and modalities of social existence, or organs designed for specific social functions.
 In the modern regime, individual freedoms have come to be guaranteed by the State, and State administration has become a legal administration".

 Academia

-Francisco Campos was a professor of law at the National Faculty of Law in Rio de Janeiro.
+Francisco Campos was a professor at his alma mater, where he taught constitutional law, and at the National Faculty of Law in Rio de Janeiro.
 He was also an education reformer in Minas Gerais, and instigated a major reform of education in the state in 1927.

 Party politics

-Campos was a leader in the Liberal Alliance party, which supported Getúlio Vargas for president of Brazil and which ultimately led to the Brazilian Revolution of 1930.
+Campos was a leader in the Liberal Alliance party, which supported Getúlio Vargas for president of Brazil and which ultimately led to the Revolution of 1930.